 AAA and Hertz Help Drivers Under 25 Save on Rental Cars

 The partnership between AAA and Hertz is a game changer for young drivers.
-With this perk, when any licensed driver between the ages of 20 and 24 rents a car from Hertz, AAA membership will remove the Young Renter Fee.
+With this perk, when any licensed driver between the ages of 20 and 24 rents a car from Hertz, AAA membership will remove the young renter fee.
 The whopping $30 per-day fee will disappear for young renters who hold an annual membership to AAA.
-The break-even point for a new AAA membership could be as little as two days for a driver under the age of 25—and that's only from the underage-driver benefit.
+The break-even point for a new AAA membership could be as little as two days for a driver aged 20-24—and that's only from the underage-driver benefit.
 AAA membership also gets you roadside assistance and other discounts.

 Not only does an AAA membership provide roadside assistance coverage with any vehicle—privately-owned or rented—there are discounts on other products and services, including hotels and car rentals around the world.
 Most drivers under the age of 25 would easily recover the cost of AAA membership through just a one or two car rentals per year.